Washington analysis: Nicolas Maduro is pushing for political points in Venezuela

-If Snowden accepts the Venezuelan offer, it resolves one issue in the Snowden saga, but sets the stage for the next chapter: How will he get from Moscow to Caracas?
+If Snowden does accept, it resolves one issue in the saga, but sets the stage for the next chapter: How will he get from Moscow to Caracas?

 “Leave Moscow,” he told the Foreign Policy.
 “Fly north to the Barents Sea, thence over to and through the Denmark Strait.
 Continue south, steering clear of Newfoundland until getting to the east of the Windward Islands.
 Fly through some convenient gap between islands and continue on to Caracas.”

-Kirk Koenig, president of Expert Aviation Consulting, told CNN that such a route would probably work, as it avoids the airspace of any U.S.-friendly countries who may try to ground the plane.
+Kirk Koenig, president of Expert Aviation Consulting, told CNN that such a route would probably work, as it avoids the airspace of any countries that may try to ground the plane.

 “That would probably be his only choice,” he said.